-- · SafeNet eToken NG OTP
+- SafeNet eToken NG OTP

-- · SafeNet eToken Pass
+- SafeNet eToken Pass

-- Yubikey in OATH mode
+- Yubikey in OATH mode (See Yubikey Enrollment Tools on how to enroll Yubikeys in HOTP mode.)

 - Daplug

 Those tokens can be initialized by privacyIDEA.
-Thus you can be sure, that only you are in possession of the secret seed
+Thus you can be sure, that only you are in possession of the secret seed.